kateincoding/kateincoding/README.md

 Brief:

 - 🔭 I’m currently a student in L'ecole42, Paris & Full Stack Development bootcamper in Holberton
-- 🌱 I’m currently learning more about back-end, algorithms, low-level programming and because I love it! <3
+- 🌱 I’m currently learning with energy & passion about back-end, algorithms, low-level programming & cybersecurity <3
 - 🤔 I’m looking experience in backend & cybersecurity projects
 - 💬 Ask me about how to start your career to be a developer & women in technology topics
 - 😄 Pronouns: kateincoding